Osuna

 Osuna ([oˈsuna]) is a town and municipality in the province of Seville, southern Spain, in the autonomous community of Andalusia.
 As of 2009, it has a population of c.
 17,800.
 It is the location of the Andalusian Social Economy School.

+Osuna is built on a hill, overlooking the fertile plain watered by the Salado, a sub-tributary of the Guadalquivir.